andikleen/pmu-tools/README.md

 ### Some caveats:

-The lower levels of the measurement tree are much less reliable than the higher levels.
+The lower levels of the measurement tree are less reliable than the higher levels.
 They also rely on counter multi-plexing and cannot use groups, which can cause larger measurement errors with non steady state workloads.